zammy12/MajorProject-MusicGeneration-/README.md

 __We took Jigs and Hornpipes:__

-## How to run the project.
+# How to run the project.
-# How to train the model.
+## How to train the model.
 In order to run the project just run the file " Music_Train.py" You can also load weights which are in the file" Data2/Model_Weights/".
 There are total 9 weight files over there.
 Each weight file represents the epoch number.
-# How to Generate Music Sequence
+## How to generate music sequence.
 Once the model is defined and weights are calculated then run "Music_Generate.py" file.

 ## Prerequisites